wentasah/novaboot/README.md

 # DESCRIPTION

-This program makes it easier to boot NOVA or other operating system (OS) on different targets (machines or emulators).
-It reads a so called novaboot script, that specifies the boot configuration, and setups the target to boot that configuration.
-Setting up the target means to generate the bootloader configuration files, deploy the binaries and other needed files to proper locations, perhaps on a remote boot server and reset the target.
-Then, target's serial output is redirected to standard output if that is possible.
+This program makes booting of an operating system (e.g. NOVA or Linux) as simple as running a local program.
+It facilitates booting on local or remote hosts or in emulators such as qemu.
+Novaboot operation is controlled by command line options and by a so called novaboot script, which can be thought as a generalization of bootloader configuration files.
+Based on this input, novaboot setups everything for the target host to boot the desired configuration, i.e. it generates the bootloader configuration file in the proper format, deploy the binaries and other needed files to required locations, perhaps on a remote boot server and reset the target host.
+Finally, target host's serial output is redirected to standard output if that is possible.

-A typical way of using novaboot is to make the novaboot script executable and set its first line to _\#!/usr/bin/env novaboot_.
+Typical way of using novaboot is to make the novaboot script executable and set its first line to _\#!/usr/bin/env novaboot_.
 Then, booting a particular OS configuration becomes the same as executing a local program - the novaboot script.